Languages

 Staff

-Alison Harvey Head of MFL/ Assistant Headteacher
+Alison Harvey – Teacher of MFL / Assistant Headteacher

 Mr S Bhutto- Teacher of French

-Mr J Diaz- French Assistant
+Mr J Diaz- Teacher of French

 Aims